• Skip to Content

 Psychology is both a natural and a social science concerned with the study of human behavior, thoughts, and emotions.
 As such, it is a broad discipline which involves both pure science and practical application of science to matters of daily living.
 The Psychology Associate in Arts Degree for Transfer (Psychology AA-T degree) provides students with an education in the core aspects of Psychology which include research methods, statistics, biological influences on behavior and mental processes, and major theoretical perspectives in the discipline.
 The Psychology AA-T degree prepares students for transfer to CSU campuses that offer bachelor's degrees in psychology.

-To earn a Psychology AA-T degree, students must meet the following requirements:
+To earn this Psychology AA-T degree, students must meet the following requirements:

 Course List